 This course will be taught at UCA Rochester until Summer 2023, after which your final year of study will be taught at UCA Farnham.

 You'll examine the relation of photography to environment, with a particular emphasis on space.
 Internal and external, urban and rural environments are an important feature of our cultural, social and political experience.
-The critical consideration of the complexities of environment represents an important aspect of contemporary practice.
 This unit provides the opportunity to explore these ideas through the genres of documentary, architecture, landscape and street photography.

-You'll explore the ways in which identity is expressed in photography through an assemblage or articulation of semiotic elements such as props, pose, gesture or lighting.
-Identity is never a 'given' in a photograph, it's always a matter of construction and negotiation.
-When photographing a subject, there are a number of ways in which the identity of the sitter and the photographer are established.
+You'll explore the ways in which identity is expressed in photography.
+Identity is never a 'given' in a photograph, it's always a matter of construction and negotiation, and in this unit you’ll learn about how this works.

 After a basic introduction to a range of different methodologies, exploring the notions of the singular image, tableau, series and/or montage, you'll decide on the mode of production of your work.
 Your project can be realised in the studio, with the option to undertake set-builds; or on location, as appropriate to your concept.
 This will be a visual project with outputs such as a book, exhibition, installation, moving image, magazine, zine or online publication.